 If the vaccines are thawed and then can’t be used in their current location, though, states are trying to relocate those doses so they can be given to people before they expire.
 Either that or people who wouldn’t be a priority patient have scored the vaccine for being in the right place at the right time.

 During the Texas winter storms in mid-February, a power outage shut down a facility storing more than 8,000 Moderna vaccine doses.
 Officials managed to get more than 5,000 people vaccinated during the next 12 hours, and for the remainder of the doses, Moderna gave specific guidance so they could be re-refrigerated and kept safe.

-Meanwhile, the Johnson & Johnson vaccine, which was approved for the U.S. in February and which requires only a single dose, doesn’t require ultra-freezing temperatures to store.
+Meanwhile, the Johnson & Johnson vaccine, which was approved for the U.S. in February and which requires only a single dose (but which has failed to live up to expectations), doesn’t require ultra-freezing temperatures to store.
 According to Johnson & Johnson, the vaccine “is compatible with standard vaccine storage and distribution channels with ease of delivery to remote areas.
 The vaccine is estimated to remain stable for two years at -4°F (-20°C), and a maximum of three months at routine refrigeration at temperatures of 36-46°F (2 to 8°C).

 Read more on the coronavirus vaccine:

 - One of the leading coronavirus experts is delaying his second dose.
 Should you?